 - (f) Board staff shall preliminarily ascertain whether the alleged conduct by a licensee may constitute a violation of the act. - (i) If the alleged conduct may constitute a violation of the act, board staff shall request a written response from the licensee.
 The request to the licensee shall, at a minimum, include the following: - (A) A copy of the complaint, unless the complainant's identity is being withheld pursuant to subsection (e), in which case the request shall set forth information sufficient for the licensee to understand the nature of the complaint and respond; - (B) A date by which the licensee is requested to submit a written response to the allegations in the complaint; - (C) The section(s) of the act and/or the board's rules that may have been violated by the licensee's alleged conduct; - (D) Notice that the licensee has a right to represent himself or be represented by counsel at every stage of any investigation or disciplinary proceeding, including the informal interview; - (E) Notice that any effort by the licensee named in the complaint to discourage, intimidate or otherwise impede a full and vigorous pursuit of the complaint constitutes, under board rules, a separate and reportable instance of unprofessional conduct; and - (F) Notice that the complainant will be provided a copy of the request for written response from the licensee. - (ii) If the alleged conduct is not within the Board's jurisdiction, or would not constitute a violation of the act, board staff shall provide a summary of the complaint, and the reason(s) for recommending its closure, to the officers at the next complaint screening. - (g) Upon receipt of the licensee's response to the complaint, the board staff shall review the complaint and the response.
-If it continues to appear that the alleged conduct may constitute a violation of the act, the board staff shall refer the complaint and the licensee's response for review at the next complaint screening. - Section 4.
+Board staff shall provide the complaint, the licensee's response, and any related documents and records to the board officers for review at the next complaint screening. - Section 4.
 Commencement of Disciplinary Proceedings.
-At the complaint screening, officers and staff review complaints, licensee responses, and reasons for closing any complaints. - (a) If the majority of the board officers cannot determine whether the complaint alleges conduct by a licensee which falls with the board's jurisdiction and/or may constitute a violation of the Act, the officers may direct the board's staff and agents to investigate the complaint to provide sufficient information for board officers to complete the screening process.
+At the complaint screening, officers and staff review complaints, and licensee responses, and determine which of the following shall take place: - (a) If the majority of the board officers cannot determine whether the complaint alleges conduct by a licensee which falls with the board's jurisdiction and/or may constitute a violation of the Act, the officers may direct the board's staff and agents to investigate the complaint to provide sufficient information for board officers to complete the screening process.